Davidson Nicol: Early life

-Nicol was born as Davidson Sylvester Hector Willoughby Nicol on 14 September 1924 in Bathurst, Sierra Leone, to Jonothan Josibiah Nicol.
-He taught at the Prince of Wales School in Freetown, the capital city of Sierra Leone, and studied on a scholarship at Christ's College, Cambridge University in the United Kingdom, graduating with a BA in natural science in 1947.
+Nicol was born as Davidson Sylvester Hector Willoughby Nicol on 14 September 1924 in Bathurst, Sierra Leone, to Jonathan Josibiah Nicol and Winifred Clarissa Regina Willoughby.
+He taught at the Prince of Wales School in Freetown, the capital city of Sierra Leone, and studied on a scholarship at Christ's College, Cambridge University in the United Kingdom, graduating with a BA degree in natural science in 1947.
 He was the first black African to graduate with first-class honours.
-He got a medical degree from London Hospital Medical College.
-On 11 August 1950, he was married to Marjorie Johnston of Trinidad.
+He earned a medical degree from London Hospital Medical College, now part of Queen Mary University of London.
+On 11 August 1950, he married Marjorie Johnston of Trinidad.
 Nicol had five children.

 In the early 1950s, he taught at the Ibadan University medical school, researching topical malnutrition, before returning to Cambridge in 1954.
 In 1957, he was named the first black African Fellow of a Christ's College, and went to the college to research insulin under famed scientist Frederick Sanger.
-He published two works on the topic, The Mechanism of Action of Insulin and The Structure of Human Insulin. both in 1960.
+Nicol published two works on the topic, The Mechanism of Action of Insulin and The Structure of Human Insulin, both in 1960.
 He had returned to Freetown in 1958, and was working for the Sierra Leonean government as a pathologist.

 Academia

 Beginning in 1960, Nicol was the first native principal of Fourah Bay College in Freetown for eight years.
-While principal of the college, he led a large expansion program.
+While principal of the college, he led a large expansion programme.
 Nicol was a member Public Service Commission until 1968.
 Nicol continued his administrative career at the university level in Sierra Leone as first the chairman (1964–68) then as Vice-Chancellor at the University of Sierra Leone (1966–68).
 In 1964, he was appointed a CMG.

 Diplomacy

-Nicol left academia in 1968 to become the Permanent Representative of Sierra Leone to the United Nations, which he served as until 1971.
-In that year, Nicol became the High Commissioner to the United Kingdom, which ended in 1972.
-In 1972, Nicol became the Under-Secretary-General of the United Nations under Austrian Kurt Waldheim, which he served as until 1982.
-While serving as Under-Secretary General, Nicol also served as head of the United Nations Institute for Training and Research (UNITAR).
+Nicol left academia in 1968 to become the permanent representative of Sierra Leone to the United Nations (UN), in which role he served until 1971.
+That year, he became Sierra Leone's High Commissioner to the United Kingdom, which posting ended in 1972.
+From 1972 until 1982, Nicol served as the Under-Secretary-General of the United Nations under Austrian Kurt Waldheim.
+While holding this post, Nicol additionally served as head of the United Nations Institute for Training and Research (UNITAR).
 He was also at one point ambassador of Sierra Leone to Norway, Sweden, and Denmark.
 He was President of the United Nations Security Council in September 1970.

 Return to academia and retirement

-He maintained a home for many years in Thornton Road, Cambridge, England, frequently visiting Christ's College, of which he had been made a distinguished Honorary Fellow, meanwhile serving from 1987 until retiring in 1991 as a visiting professor of International Studies at the University of California (1987–88) and University of South Carolina (1990–91).
-Nicol retired in 1991 at the age of 67 to Cambridge, where he died three years later at the age of 70.
+He maintained a home for many years in Thornton Road, Cambridge, England, frequently visiting Christ's College, of which he had been made a distinguished Honorary Fellow, meanwhile serving from 1987 until retiring in 1991 as a visiting professor of international studies at the University of California (1987–88) and University of South Carolina (1990–91).
+Nicol retired in 1991 at the age of 67 to Cambridge, where he died on 20 September 1994 at the age of 70.
 He was president of the World Federation of United Nations Associations from 1983 to 1987.